 Tankless toilets are commonly used in commercial restrooms due to their power, efficiency and not needing to refill after every flush.
-However, tankless toilets are now becoming more popular in residential bathrooms.
+However, residential tankless toilets are becoming more popular.
 They are stylish, compact and more effective than a regular tank toilet.
 In this article, the best tankless toilet reviews, I will be reviewing some of the top tankless toilets available on the market.
-However, before we start, lets find out what a tankless toilet is and how it differs from a regular toilet.
+However, before we start, lets find out what a tankless toilet is and how it differs from a traditional toilet.

 This page contains affiliate links.
 We hope you love the products we recommend but just so you know, if you purchase a product from one of our links below, we may receive a small commission.
 Details here.

-As the name suggests, a tankless toilet is a toilet that doesn’t use a tank in the flushing process.
+As the name suggests, tankless toilets are toilets that don’t use a tank in the flushing process.
 Instead of receiving water from a tank, a tankless model receives water directly from the water supply line.
-The water arrives into the bowl at a high enough pressure to effectively remove waste from the bowl and into the drainage system.
+The water arrives into the toilet bowl at a high enough pressure to effectively remove waste from the bowl and into the drainage system.

-Most commercial buildings and some residential buildings have enough water pressure to power a tankless toilet, however some households will need the assistance of pumps to gain enough water pressure.
-Instead of using gravity and a tank full of water, a tankless toilet uses a flushometer.
+Most commercial buildings and some residential buildings have enough water pressure to power a tankless toilet, however some households will need the assistance of an electric pump to gain enough water pressure.
+Instead of using gravity and a tank full of water, a tankless toilets use a flushometer.
 A flushometer is a device you have probably seen in many public restrooms.
 A flushometer is activated automatically or when the toilet is manually flushed, and will release a metered amount of water into the toilet bowl.
 A low volume of water is all that is needed to give a very powerful flush and no refill is necessary.
 Sounds great, right?

-However, a tankless toilet will need more water pressure to function effectively.
+However, tankless toilets will need more water pressure to function effectively.
 A flushometer is used to activate this high pressure flush and provide enough power to clear the toilet waste.
 To perform efficiently, a flushometer will need at least 15 to 20 psi.

-Tankless toilets provide a more powerful flush and use the same or even less water than a tank toilet.
+Tankless toilets provide a more powerful flush and use the same or even less water than tank toilets.
 If you are interested in trying a tankless toilet, then lets have a look at some high quality models below.

 TOTO Neorest 700H